MacoTasu/SGSelectViewController/README.md

 Installation
 ============

 1.Please take out SGSelectViewController.h and .m from Four users and put in your XcodeProject.
 2.Please describe SGSelectViewController.h to prefix.pch of your Xcode Project.
 3.Please also add QuartzCore.framework to your Xcode Project.
+4.Please add an `images` folder to your XcodeProject.
+5.Finished installation.

 Usage
 =====